Triad Therapy

 Triad Therapy - Asheboro, NC

-Triad Therapy is a substance and mental health treatment center located at 350 North Cox Street, Suite 15 And 16 in the 27203 zip code in Asheboro, NC.
+Triad Therapy is a dual diagnosis rehab center located at 350 North Cox Street, Suite 15 And 16 in the 27203 zip code in Asheboro, NC.
 It is operated by a private for-profit organization.
-Triad Therapy provides naltrexone administration, suboxone prescription and buprenorphine maintenance.
-Some of the treatment approaches used by Triad Therapy include counseling for substance abuse, relapse prevention treatment and matrix model.
-Triad Therapy provides outpatient rehabilitation, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides residential substance use treatment and inpatient treatment for dual diagnosis.
+Triad Therapy provides naltrexone administration, relapse prevention from naltrexone and prescribes suboxone.
+Some of the treatment approaches used by Triad Therapy include relapse prevention, motivational incentives and counseling for substance abuse.
+Triad Therapy provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It also provides residential treatment for substance abuse and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 350 North Cox Street, Suite 15 and 16, Asheboro, NC 27203